isomerpages/moh-bioethics/_activities/Events/2020 to Present.md

 <table class="table-v">
 	<tbody><tr>
 		<td>18 - 19 September</td>
-		<td>BAC participated in the 13th Session of the Intergovernmental Bioethics Committee in Paris, France, which was held in conjunction with the 30th Session of the International Bioethics Committee</td>
+		<td>BAC participated in the 13th Session of the Intergovernmental Bioethics Committee (IGBC) in Paris, France, which was held in conjunction with the 30th Session of the International Bioethics Committee (IBC)</td>
 	</tr>
 	<tr>
 		<td>4 September</td>